pipejakob/tbd/README.md

 ## How?

-tbd aims to be a drop-in replacement for kubeadm.
+tbd's entire job is to intelligently bootstrap kubeadm and all of its dependencies so that you can simply run `kubeadm init` or `kubeadm join` afterward.
 The simplest invocation is:

     $ tbd